-33. However, firms should also note that some remuneration principles set specific numerical criteria (such as on the minimum period of deferral, the minimum portion to be deferred and the minimum portion to be issued in shares).
-The following guidance applies where such principles apply to Remuneration Code staff and are not capable of disapplication under the approach set out above.
-In such circumstances, in line with the CEBS Guidelines, we do not consider that the remuneration principles proportionality rule permits a firm to apply lower numerical criteria.
-(4) (For the avoidance of doubt, this guidance does not apply where a firm chooses to use deferral or issuance in shares more widely than required by SYSC 19A.3, for example in order to comply with the Remuneration Code general requirement.)
+- 31. The CRD can be interpreted such that it may not be necessary for certain firms to apply certain remuneration rules at all.(1) - 32.
+In our view, it will normally be appropriate for a firm in proportionality level three to disapply under Remuneration 5.1 the following rules: - (1) retained shares or other instruments (Remuneration 15.15), - (2) deferral (Remuneration 15.17), and - (3) performance adjustment (Remuneration 15.20). - 33.
+However, firms should also note that some rules in the Remuneration Part set specific numerical criteria (such as on the minimum period of deferral, the minimum portion to be deferred and the minimum portion to be issued in shares).
+The following guidance applies where such rules apply to material risk-takers and are not capable of disapplication under the approach set out above.
+In such circumstances, we do not consider that Remuneration 5.1 permits a firm to apply lower numerical criteria.
+(For the avoidance of doubt, this guidance does not apply where a firm chooses to use deferral or issuance in shares more widely than required by the Remuneration Part.)

-Part E: Guidance about part-year Remuneration Code staff
+Part E: Guidance about part-year material risk-takers